filecoin-project/filecoin-docs/content/en/reference/built-in-actors/overview/index.md

 - The actor that sent the message
 - Target method to call on actor being sent the message
 - A cryptographic signature for verification
-- The amount of Fil transferred between actors
+- The amount of FIL transferred between actors

 ## Actor code

 The code that defines an actor in the Filecoin network is separated into different methods.
 Messages sent to an actor contain information on which method(s) to call, and the input parameters for those methods.
 Additionally, actor code interacts with a _runtime_ object, which contains information on the general state of network, such as the current epoch, and cryptographic signatures and proof validations.
-Like smart contracts in other blockchains, actors must pay a _gas fee_, which is some predetermined amount of Fil to offset the cost (network resources used, etc.) of a transaction.
+Like smart contracts in other blockchains, actors must pay a _gas fee_, which is some predetermined amount of FIL to offset the cost (network resources used, etc.) of a transaction.
 Every actor has a Filecoin balance attributed to it, a state pointer, a code which tells the system what type of actor it is, and a nonce, which tracks the number of messages sent by this actor

 ## Types of built-in actors